pav-ank/Robotics/Arduino/1) How to control an LED/sketch_may11a/README.md

 # My First Arduino Project - LED Morse Code
 Welcome to my first ever Arduino project!
 In this project, I am diving into the world of robotics and electronics.
 As part of my journey, I created a simple LED blink that experiments with SOS Morse code.
+[Here is the video of LED blinking](https://drive.google.com/drive/folders/1ReyazVXVVsQkUfTEuOfLWdxdhX8oMn6c?usp=sharing)

 ## Project Overview
 This project demonstrates how to use an Arduino to blink an LED in Morse code.
 Specifically, the message being sent is SOS (the international distress signal), which is a combination of dots and dashes.